jekyllt/jasper/_posts/1963-08-28-i-have-a-dream.md

 cover: false
 title: I Have a Dream
 date:   1963-08-28 10:18:00
-tags: speaches
+tags: speeches
-subclass: 'post tag-speaches'
+subclass: 'post tag-speeches'
 categories: 'casper'
+navigation: True
+logo: 'assets/images/ghost.png'
+cover: 'assets/images/cover4.jpg'
 ---

 I am happy to join with you today in what will go down in history as the greatest demonstration for freedom in the history of our nation.